What do I do next?

-- Make sure you are logged in to your Art Storefronts Control Panel.
-Sometimes this is also called the Site Manager or even the Back-End of the site.
-Once you’re logged in, find your Product Gallery named Example Category 1 and click on it.
+- Make sure you are logged in to your Site Manager, then find your Product Gallery named e.g. Animals and click on it.

 This type of Product Gallery is specifically used to help you create categories on your home page.
 This is how you’re going to populate images for display on the home page of your website.